Overview of the main changes since the previous report update

 Temporary protection

-• Key temporary protection statistics: As of 31 December 2024, the number of temporary protection beneficiaries registered in the country was 39,168 – relatively low if compared to other countries in the region.
-Over the course of 2024, 8,070 persons registered for temporary protection, a slight increase compared to previous year’s applications (7,776).
+• Key temporary protection statistics: As of 31 December 2025, the number of temporary protection beneficiaries is still low (43,300) by regional international comparison.
+Over the course of 2025, only 6,091 persons registered for temporary protection, which is significantly less than the year before (8,070 persons in 2024).
 Hungary has also received a significant number of Ukrainian-Hungarian dual nationals who, due to their Hungarian citizenship, are not able to claim temporary protection and are therefore not included in the statistics.
-Nevertheless, they are also entitled to services provided to Ukrainian nationals who apply for protection.
+Nevertheless, they are also entitled to services provided to Ukrainian nationals, who apply for protection

 Temporary protection procedure